z4fang/z4fang/README.md

 ---

 ### :man_technologist: About Me :
-I am studying Electrical and Computer Engineer in University of California San Diego
+I am studying Electrical and Computer Engineer in University of California San Diego :trident: